 Chronic conditions normally intensify with age, which may or may not lead to potentially life-threatening diagnosis.

-There can come a moment where a typically curative approach no longer helps, and the patient is referred to palliative care.
+There can come a moment where a typically curative approach no longer helps, and the patient is referred to palliative care, which establishments similar to Kew Gardens offer if you’re interested in learning more about it.
 This sudden transfer from one service provider to another, with little or no advanced planning causes a great deal of stress and anxiety to both patients and their families.

 Palliative care can be provided earlier, from the moment of a potentially life-threatening illness to complementing curative care.